Searching for Molecular Signatures in 14 Transiting Exoplanets with SPIRou: Results

 \subsection{TOI-1807 b}

 Discovered in 2021 \citep{Hedges2021}, TOI-1807\,b is a young planet ($\sim300$\,Myr; $1.26\pm0.04$\,R$_\oplus$, $2.6\pm0.5$\,M$_\oplus$; \citealp{Hedges2021,Nardiello2022}) on a 0.55-day orbit around a K star.
 Previous He(2$^3S$) observations reported no atmospheric escape detection \citep{Gaidos2023,Orell2024,Masson2024}, though absence of He-escape does not rule out primary atmosphere presence, as non-He escape observations have been documented in similar targets with strong H-escape \citep{Munoz2025}.
 We performed here the first molecular signature search for TOI-1807\,b to our knowledge, using three SPIRou transits, and obtained puzzling results.
-The \textit{Full Run analysis} shows clear convergence at Kp = $164^{+25}_{-17}$\,\kms (lower than the expected value $\sim220$\,\kms) with a redshift of V$_0\sim4$\,\kms (posterior reached prior edge, preventing us from estimating error).
-The best model yields $T_{\rm iso}=2500^{+630}_{-560}$\,K, compatible with the $T_{\rm eq}=2100^{+39}_{-40}$ estimated by \citet{Hedges2021}, and an extremely high \ce{H2S} abundance ($-0.6\pm{0.2}$).
-Computing the CCF map including all species at their median posterior value yield a 4.4-$\sigma$ tentative signal (Fig.~\ref{fig:toi1807}), with \ce{H2S} alone being tentatively detected at 3.7-$\sigma$.
+The \textit{Full Run analysis} shows clear convergence at Kp = $204^{+9}_{-12}$\,\kms compatible with the expected value $\sim220$\,\kms, yet with a redshift of V$_0 = 10.4^{+0.8}_{-1.4}$\,\kms.
+The best model yields $T_{\rm iso}=2840^{+760}_{-490}$\,K, compatible with the $T_{\rm eq}=2100^{+39}_{-40}$ estimated by \citet{Hedges2021}, and an extremely high \ce{H2S} abundance ($-0.4^{+0.1}_{-0.2}$ MMR).
+Computing the CCF map including all species at their median posterior value yield a 4.4-$\sigma$ tentative signal (Fig.~\ref{fig:toi1807}), with \ce{H2S} alone being tentatively detected at 4.2-$\sigma$.
 As K stars are too hot to contain \ce{H2S}, the signal is not of stellar origin.
 However, the puzzling retrieved constraints call for further verification before claiming this signal as planetary.
 We performed a phase-dependent CCF analysis (Fig.~\ref{fig:toi1807_ccf_phase}), and obtained a tentative signature appearing only during transit.
-We further verified whether the signal would be consistent with the expected planetary RV trail using literature parameters (M$_\star=0.76\pm0.03$\,M$_\odot$, K$_s=2.39^{+0.45}_{-0.46}$\,m\,s$^{-1}$, M$_p=2.6\pm0.5$\,M$_\oplus$; \citealp{Nardiello2022}).
-Taking into account the parameters' error bars, the formula Kp = K$_s \times M_\star / M_p$ yields authorized Kp values in the [150--370]\,\kms range, compatible with our retrieved Kp and the tentative signal seen in Fig.~\ref{fig:toi1807_ccf_phase}.
-Conversely, the V$_0$ redshift may indicate either an unconstrained eccentricity$-$plausible in such a young system$-$or uncertainties in the ephemerides, including potentially unconstrained transit-timing variations.
-It is however difficult to consider that we detect any planetary signal considering the extreme \ce{H2S} abundance and absence of other detected species.
+We further verified whether the signal would be consistent with the expected planetary RV trail using the parameters reported by \citet{Nardiello2022} (see their Table 3) and the equation for keplerian semi-amplitude $K_p = \left( \frac{2\pi G}{P} \right)^{1/3} \frac{M_\star \sin i}{(M_\star + M_p)^{2/3}} \frac{1}{\sqrt{1 - e^2}}$. \red{The eccentricity being unconstrained, we allowed a value in the [0$-$0.1] range as is commonly observed for similarly young planets.
+Plotting the extremals planetary trails allowed by the currently reported uncertainties on the other parameters in the equation, we confirm that the observed K$_p$ and V$_0$ offsets could be explained by a current lack of precision in TOI-1807\,b orbital parameters (lower panel of Fig.~\ref{fig:toi1807_ccf_phase}).
+Additionally, } the V$_0$ redshift may indicate further uncertainties in the transit ephemerides and potentially unconstrained transit-timing variations.
+It is however difficult to trust this signal as planetary considering the extreme \ce{H2S} abundance and absence of other detected species.
 Detailed atmospheric escape and chemistry modeling combined with complementary observations are required to validate or refute this tentative signal, which, if confirmed, would be the first detection of TOI-1807\,b's atmosphere.
 As these considerations lies outside the scope of this study, we keep them as prospective for future work and report upper limits obtained following the \textit{Upper Limits Run} in Table~\ref{tab:upper_limits}.